operand/agency/README.md

 Agents may be presented with the same help information, either as part of their prompt or they may act directly by invoking the `/help` action themselves.

-Note that Agents, like any other "operator" does not need to follow the same syntax for calling actions.
+Note that agents, like any other "operator" do not need to follow the same "slash" syntax for calling actions.
 An Agent may, for example, be designed to communicate entirely in JSON.

 So just to illustrate, the equivalent of an Agent's `/help` command in JSON could be: